huggingface/blog/winning-aimo-progress-prize.md

 - Sample 4 completions per problem with the SFT model, using interleaved rationales and code execution.
 We used the SFT dataset from Stage 2 as the source of prompts.
 - Extract the answer and compare it with the ground truth.
 If correct, label the sample as positive, else negative.
-- Apply KTO to the SFT model on this dataset
+- Apply KTO to the SFT model on this dataset.

 We found this form of on-policy KTO produced a slightly better model than the SFT one (a few percentage points on our internal evaluations) and scored 27/50 on the public leaderboard.

-One nice feature of KTO is that you can track the implicit reward during training and this really helps with debugging a run - for example, here’s one of our successful training logs where one sees the chosen (i.e. correct solutions) rewards increase over training, while the rejected ones are suppressed.
+One nice feature of KTO is that you can track the implicit reward during training, and this really helps with debugging a run - for example, here’s one of our successful training logs where one sees the chosen (i.e., correct solutions) rewards increase over training, while the rejected ones are suppressed.

 ![kto.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/kto.png)

 Unfortunately, we ran out of time to apply this method to our final SFT model, so it is possible we may have been able to 1-2 more problems!

-We also experimented with applying our SFT recipe to larger models like InternLM-20B, CodeLama-33B, and Mixtral-8x7B, but found that (a) the DeepSeek 7B model is very hard to beat due their continued pretraining on math, and (b) inference is very slow on 2xT4 GPUs and we experienced a number of mysterious timeouts that we couldn’t trace the root cause of.
+We also experimented with applying our SFT recipe to larger models like InternLM-20B, CodeLama-33B, and Mixtral-8x7B but found that (a) the DeepSeek 7B model is very hard to beat due to its continued pretraining on math, and (b) inference is very slow on 2xT4 GPUs, and we experienced a number of mysterious timeouts that we couldn’t trace the root cause of.

 Another failed experiment includes trying to use reinforcement learning (specifically the Proximal Policy Optimization algorithm and [**REINFORCE-leave-one-out (RLOO) algorithm**](https://arxiv.org/abs/2402.14740)) with code execution feedback and shaped rewards for writing code and getting correct/incorrect solutions.
 We applied this to the DeepSeekMath 7B RL model.
 While we saw some promising reward curves, we did not see any significant gains in performance.
 Given that online methods like RLOO are bottlenecked by text generation and slow to iterate with, we abandoned reinforcement learning in favor of KTO.